pousse-cafe/pousse-cafe.github.io/documentation.md

 Note that documenting an explicit Domain Process is way more cumbersome than documenting an implicit one.
 This is an additional argument for using explicit Domain Processes as little as possible.

+## Quick Creation of Aggregates

+The addition of a single new Aggregate to a Model requires the writing of several classes.
+In order to accelerate this process, Pousse-Café's [Maven plugin](/pousse-cafe-maven-plugin/plugin-info.html) provides the `add-aggregate` goal which creates all required classes as well as adapters for the [storage](#alternative-storage) if needed.

+The new Aggregate is initially created without any attribute but the (required) identifier attribute.
+See [the documentation of add-aggregate](/pousse-cafe-maven-plugin/add-aggregate-mojo.html) for more details.